-The best way to explain the stunning beauty of San Cristobal, Galapagos Islands is to show it to you.
+The best way to explain the stunning beauty of San Cristobal Island in the Galapagos is to show it to you.
 Even the best cameras remain unable to capture the isle as well as my memory has, but who would I be if I didn’t try?
 Below is a visual timeline of my journey across San Cristobal, from an early arrival on Day 1 to my late afternoon departure on day 6.

 Les juro que todo fue tranquilo en las islas encantadas.

-The first two full days of my trip I spent on the mainland, exploring all of the beaches and seemingly endless paths I could find.
+The first two days of my trip I spent on the mainland, exploring all of the beaches and seemingly endless paths I could find.
 I got my fill of Las Tijeretas and the crazy-looking birds always circling around.